-Line 42 - National Guard Relief Fund
+Line 39 - National Guard Relief Fund

 You may give some or all of your refund to the National Guard Relief Fund.
 You may also give more than your entire refund.
+If you send in additional money with your return, include that amount on line 47.
+Enter the amount you want to donate on line 39.